Włocławek Rowing Society

-The Włocławek Rowing Society - a rowing sports club, founded in 1886 in Włocławek.
+The Włocławek Rowing Society is a rowing sports club founded in 1886 in Włocławek.
 A founding member of the Polish Rowing Societies Association.
-In the years 1921-1939 it functioned under the name "Rowing Society in Włocławek" and in the years 1945-1949 as the "Rowing Society".
+In the years 1921-1939 it functioned under the name "Rowing Society in Włocławek" and in the years 1945–1949 as the "Rowing Society".

 History

 The club was founded on the initiative of the Polish intelligentsia, mainly thanks to the efforts of a lawyer from Włocławek - Bolesław Domaszewicz - and a doctor from Warsaw - Henryk Stankiewicz.
 Apart from promoting physical culture, it aimed to promote patriotism in partitioned Poland.
 A Polish reading room functioned in the club's premises, a men's choir "The Rowing Echo" also gave concerts.
 In 1903 a lecture by Henryk Sienkiewicz was organized, who came to Włocławek as an honorary member of the Society.

-In 1887 Włocławek rowers organized the first local regatta on the Vistula, and fourteen years later they’ve managed to sail the Vistula upstream to Płock.
+In 1887 Włocławek rowers organized the first local regatta on the Vistula, and fourteen years later they've managed to sail the Vistula upstream to Płock.

 In the beginning, the Society's headquarters were located on Bulwarowa Street.
 It moved in 1894 to the premises at 77 Łęgska Street.
 The grand headquarters was not built until 1928 - at 3 Piwna Street, at the mouth of Zgłowiączka to the Vistula.

 During World War I, the Society co-founded the local civic guard and established a primary school, many rowers joined the Polish Military Organisation.